Nisarg2612/student-union-of-univeristy/README.md

 # Student Union Of Univeristy

-The Student Union of University is non-profit organization govern by student or alumni of the University.
-This Organization offers career oriented and social services by organizing activities, enhancement workshops, volunteering opportunities to help current students’ life more enjoyable.
+It is non-profit organization govern by student or alumni of the University.
+This Organization offers career development and social services by organizing activities, enhancement workshops, volunteering opportunities to help current students’ life more enjoyable.

-The objective of this project is to design the develop the MySQL database of student union to provide organization to manage their plans and activities in efficient way.
+The objective of this project is to design the develop the **MySQL database** of student union to provide organization to manage their plans and activities in efficient way.

-To design the database the Entity Relationship (ER) Data Model is used to represent the Data objects, the associations between data objects, and rules.
+To design the database the **Entity Relationship (ER) Data Model** is used to represent the Data objects, the associations between data objects, and rules.

 **Components of ER Diagram:**
 - Entity: An entity is an object or concept about which user want to store information.